 We always make broth when we have leftover bones from turkey or even chicken.

 That way we always have frozen Chicken or Beef broth ready to be used in the freezer for soups.

 My wife uses plastic containers to freeze the broth but always leaves room at the top for expansion as it freezes.

 It also helps the container refrain from cracking because if you over-fill it the product needs to go somewhere when it freezes.

 Just recently we made ricotta balls that we put in the freezer for the next time we want to make ricotta ball soup in a jiffy.

-If you think the bags are too expensive to buy keep in mind how much meat you toss out because of freezer burn so the cost of the vacuum bags might end up being a great investment for you especially when you can find it on sale.
+If you think the bags are too expensive to buy keep in mind how much meat you toss out because of freezer burn.

-If you are like me and love to bake bread and make pizza then you should always double or triple your recipe so you can bag it and freeze it for the next time you need homemade dough.
-Smart thinking!!
+If you are like me and love to bake bread and make pizza then you should always double or triple your dough recipe.

 Cooked Pasta and Rice

 You know you can buy those frozen entrees at the grocery store which consist of rice and pasta meals so why not freeze extra pasta or rice that you make to use for a later meal.